LA City Councilman Curren Price charged with embezzlement, perjury and conflict of interest

 "It's highly unusual for charges like this to be brought up against a sitting City Councilmember without any prior notice or discussion, said Angelina Valencia-Dumarot, spokesperson for Price. "

-Price stepped down as the council's president Pro Tempore and all other leadership positions, including his committee seats.
+Price stepped down as the council's President Pro Tempore and his committee seats after learning about the charges.
+He intends to stay on the City Council.

 "While I navigate through the judicial system to defend my name against unwarranted charges filed against me, the last thing I want to do is to be a distraction to the people's business," Price wrote in a letter to Council President Paul Krekorian.
 "I have had no greater privilege than to serve the people of Los Angeles and specifically the residents of District 9..."